SuperOfficeDocs/superoffice-docs/docs/api/erp-connectors/automatic-field-mapping.md

 # ERP Sync engine automatic field mapping

-The Erp Sync engine will try to map ERP fields to CRM fields automatically if the CRM field naming is matched by the connector.
+The ERP Sync engine will try to map ERP fields to CRM fields automatically if the CRM field naming is matched by the connector.
 Below is a list of CRM fields the engine will recognize and try to map automatically.

 When fields are mapped, **sync direction is not set**, so no actual sync will occur before this is explicitly enabled.
 The field name matching is **case insensitive**.
 The actual mapping will occur when a connection is created or updated.